Ocean Indicators Platform for Policy makers

 Outcome

-01. Structured System
+01. System Design Impact

 • ● Unified hierarchy across indicators